 “Okay.
 Let’s go to—call it a night, and forget this ever happened.”
 Reynolds looked at her uncertainly and then turned on his heels and left.

 Lu felt the urge to giggle and stifled it.
 At least I’m not crying anymore.
 She was an emotional mess.
 From despair, to lust, to laughter, this was crazy.
+At least she wasn’t fixating on the poor dead woman.
+Or setting fires.
+But what a way to change her mood.
 And why did it have to be with Reynolds?
 He was her boss and, fuck, she was way too attracted to him.
 God, how would she face him again?